 6. LoLa Cafe

-Up next is LoLa Cafe along Scout Lozano.
-This was yet another date night place for us before the pandemic.
-I even wrote about them back in 2014!
+Up next is LoLa Cafe along Scout Lozano Street.
+This was yet another date night place for me and Cayo before the pandemic.
+I even wrote about them back in 2014.
 LoLa all started with a humble house in Quezon City—one that held the warmth and love of a grandmother within its walls.
 Turning the house into a restaurant, they continue to carry and share these values with guests through hearty meals.

 Once again, before the pandemic happened, I loved dining at The Frazzled Cook.
 Their Truffle Pasta has always been one of my favorites.
 And if there’s one thing I miss about the outside world, it’s being able to dine out and explore different dishes from quirky restaurants like them.
 The Frazzled Cook was one of many that pivoted their business when the lockdowns took place.
 Aside from offering deliveries for at-home celebrations, you can book their restaurant for small gatherings.

 Similar to some restaurants I’ve listed, Romulo Cafe along Scout Tuazon is a place my family often dined in, too.
 My cousin even booked one of their function rooms last 2019 so she could throw her mom, my godmother, a surprise birthday party.
 You can’t go wrong with their old-fashioned Filipino dishes, which are heirloom recipes of the Romulo family.